 Facilities and Spaces

-The theater hosts hundreds of events each year and is one of the primary performance facilities for the Department of Theatre.
+The auditorium hosts hundreds of events each year and is one of the primary performance facilities for the Department of Theatre.
 With a seating capacity of 786, the department is able to draw large audiences for everything from theatre for young audiences to the great musicals of the past and present.

 Edwards Black Box Theatre